isu-digital/digital-collections-template/pages/about.md

 ## Related Resources

-This digital collection was created along with a digital exhibit, [Women’s Experience at Iowa State from 1960-1979](https://exhibits.lib.iastate.edu/womens-experience-at-iowa-state-from-1960-1979){:target="_blank" rel="noopener"}
+This digital collection was created as a student project along with a digital exhibit, [Women’s Experience at Iowa State from 1960-1979](https://exhibits.lib.iastate.edu/womens-experience-at-iowa-state-from-1960-1979){:target="_blank" rel="noopener"}